RickvBork/Programming-Project/REPORT.md

 ```
 Called from an anonymous function within the done* parameter of the dataMap in the **drawMap();** function to ensure the markers have been drawn.

+It groups logic necessary for building and updating the line graph.
 First it draws empty axes by processing empty time and date domains with empty tick formats.
 It also adds an empty line and focus elements.

 These include:
 1. The two focus lines